 1) Complete the prerequisites.

-2) Change the mode from Switch mode to interface mode
+2) Change the mode from Switch mode to interface.

 3) Configure the network and allow access to a particular network port.

 1) Prerequisites to change the mode

 You must disable DHCP service on the FortiGate device and remove any policies related to the hardware switch interface.

 a) To remove DHCP, double click on the ‘internal’ and press edit.
 Deselect the checkbox of the DHCP server as shown below.

-b) Remove any policies which are related to ‘internal’ port (or the hardware switch), normally you will find only one policy.
+b) Remove any policies which are related to ‘internal’ port (or the hardware switch), and normally you will find only one policy.

 Now we are ready to change the mode.

 2) Changing from Switch mode to interface mode (in CLI)

 Use a serial cable and any telnet client software for this purpose.
 If you like to use a built-in telnet client of Windows 8 or 8.1, check this guide.

-Login with default credentials which username is admin and no password.
+Login with the default credentials, the username is admin and no password.

 Type following command,

 config system global set internal-switch-mode interface end

 Once the device is rebooted, it will not have any network settings.
 Therefore, we must configure an IP address and allow access (http or https) to a particular network port that can be accessed through a network cable and internet browser later.

 Interface Mode in Fortigate FortiOS 5 and 5.2 in GUI/Web

 Once you have completed prerequisites to change the mode, you can go to System->Network->Interfaces, then Right Click on the Internal Interface to change mode.
 The option will be disabled if you have some policies and DHCP servers related to it.

 Even after you changed the mode from switch to interface mode through CLI or GUI web interface and the device rebooted, you need to configure the next step by command-line interface only.
 Follow the below step 3 to assign IP and allow specific access.

 3) Configure the network and allow access to a network port